Variable-Embedding/nlp-ft/readme.md

 make wikipedia-scraping
 ```

-To only run srilm model (only works if you run a scraper pipeline before):
+To run the RNN model:
 ```
-make srilm-model
+make model-our-data
 ```

 To clean the directory: